sheeshKAAN/Venge-Editor-Buttons/README.md

-# Venge-Editor-Buttons
+# Credits
-These are buttons designed for ''skin marker'' and ''map editor''.
+Developed in collaboration by KAAN and BO$$